karlseguin/the-little-mongodb-book/en/mongodb.markdown

 In chapter 1 we introduced three of the four CRUD (create, read, update and delete) operations.
 This chapter is dedicated to the one we skipped over: `update`. `Update` has a few surprising behaviors, which is why we dedicate a chapter to it.

 ## Update: Replace Versus $set ##
-In its simplest form, `update` takes 2 arguments: the selector (where) to use and what updates to apply to fields.
+In its simplest form, `update` takes two parameters: the selector (where) to use and what updates to apply to fields.
 If Roooooodles had gained a bit of weight, you might expect that we should execute:

 	db.unicorns.update({name: 'Roooooodles'},
 		{weight: 590})